fsalum/puppet-redis/README.md

 Sentinel
 --------

-This module supports Redis Sentinel with all the configuration parameters.
-But some notes you need to be aware:

-- It doesn't install Sentinel, the redis-sentinel binary must be already configured
+This module supports Redis Sentinel that comes with Redis 2.8+ with all the configuration parameters.
+It doesn't install Sentinel, the redis-sentinel binary must be already configured, but it manages upstart scripts (can be deactivated with parameter manage_upstart_scripts = false).
-- It manages redis-sentinel service, but doesn't install the init scripts, they must be already there.

 Example:

-    class { sentinel:
+    class { redis::sentinel:
       conf_port      => '26380',
       conf_dir       => '/mydir',
       sentinel_confs => {
         'mymaster' => {
           'monitor'                 => '127.0.0.1 6379 2',